MARKETProtocol/docs/source/includes/_API-authentication.md

 valid for use as an Authorization bearer token.
 Only the token returned from the second request can be used as a bearer token.

+## First time authentication

+Though it is possible to sign in and access the read only sections of the API with any ETH address, basic user information must be provided in order to create orders or otherwise trade.
+Please visit the [MARKETProtocol Exchange](https://mpexchange.io) and sign up for a user account using the ETH address you intend to use with the API.
+Until you do so, several of the endpoints described later in this documentation will return an unauthorized response.